docker/docs/engine/installation/linux/centos.md

 #### Upgrade Docker

-To upgrade Docker, first run `sudo dnf check-update`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.
+To upgrade Docker, first run `sudo yum makecache fast`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.